-As you know, I’ve spent quite a bit of time in Occitanie over the last few months (for work, but also for the blog), but I must admit I had never visited Cap d’Agde.
+As you know, I’ve spent quite a bit of time in Occitanie these past few months (for work, but also for the blog), but I must admit I had never visited the Cap d’Agde.
 Plus, this time I really went in “girls’ weekend” mode with my friend Mathilde from Stay Tuned For Life, whom I adore and with whom I had already traveled to Andorra and Qatar!!!
-A quick geographical reminder: Cap d’Agde is located in the Hérault department, in Occitanie, near Montpellier.
+A quick geographical reminder: Cap d’Agde is located in the Hérault, in Occitanie, next to Montpellier.

-First off, I have to say I didn’t have a very clear vision of the destination.
-I obviously had this idea of a beach destination, but beyond that, I didn’t have a precise image of Cap d’Agde, nor any prejudices (unlike most people, from what I’ve gathered).
-And in the end, I was completely won over by the destination, far from the preconceived ideas and biases.
-So, of course, there are naturist beaches in Cap d’Agde, but if that’s not to your taste, there are also plenty of non-naturist beaches.
+First of all, I must say that I didn’t have a very clear vision of the destination.
+I obviously had this idea of it being a beach destination, but aside from that, I didn’t have a precise image of Cap d’Agde and no prejudices either (unlike most people, from what I’ve gathered).
+In the end, I was totally won over by the destination, far from the preconceived ideas and biases.
+So obviously, there are naturist beaches in Cap d’Agde, but if that’s not your cup of tea, there are also plenty of non-naturist beaches.
 And I find it a bit of a shame to reduce the “Black Pearl of the Mediterranean” to just that.
-Anyway, I’ll close the “naturism” bracket here, because I didn’t see any naturists during my stay, so I wouldn’t be able to tell you more about it…
+Anyway, I’ll end the “naturism” bracket here, because I didn’t see a single naturist during my stay, so I couldn’t tell you more about it…

-Anyway, back to Cap d’Agde… The destination offers sublime sandy beaches (14 km of beaches, mind you!) and dreamlike turquoise waters, but also some very interesting historical sites.
-Indeed, the creation of the city of Agde dates back to the 5th century B.C. when the Phocaeans and then the Greeks shaped the city named “Agathé Tyché“.
+Anyway, let’s get back to Cap d’Agde… The destination offers sublime fine sand beaches (14 km of beaches after all!) and dreamy turquoise waters, but also some very interesting historical sites.
+Indeed, the creation of the town of Agde dates back to the 5th century B.C. when the Phocaeans and then the Greeks shaped the city named “Agathé Tyché”.

-First important step, in order to understand the territory, Cap d’Agde is composed of 4 distinct zones:
+First important step to understand the area: Cap d’Agde consists of 4 distinct zones:

-This land of volcanoes is also known for its famous black rock (volcanic stones widely used for construction in the region), and the black sand beach of La Grande Conque or Mount Saint-Loup are witnesses to this local specificity.
-Indeed, Mount Saint-Loup is actually an ancient volcano that peaks (so to speak) at 111m high.
-It was actually Marco Polo who named Cap d’Agde, The Black Pearl of the Mediterranean in reference to this.
+This land of volcanoes is also known for its famous black rock (volcanic stones much used for construction in the region) and the black sand beach of La Grande Conque or the Mont Saint-Loup are witnesses to this local specificity.
+Indeed, Mont Saint-Loup is actually an ancient volcano that peaks (so to speak) at 111m high.
+It was Marco Polo who named Cap d’Agde, The Black Pearl of the Mediterranean in reference to this.

-In the end, the city developed significantly in the 60s/70s, thanks to the Mission Racine launched under the presidency of De Gaulle, which aimed to develop seaside resorts.
-Today, Cap d’Agde has about 25,000 inhabitants, and this number rises to 180,000 people (including many tourists, of course) during the peak of August.
+Ultimately, the town experienced significant growth in the 60s/70s, thanks to the Mission Racine launched under the presidency of De Gaulle, which aimed to develop seaside resorts.
+Today, Cap d’Agde has about 25,000 inhabitants, and this figure rises to 180,000 people (including many tourists, of course) during the peak of August.

 _